Upturn unsubscribed user

 Market Risk

-The ETF is best suited for long-term investors seeking a combination of income and capital appreciation.
-It is not ideal for active traders due to its moderate liquidity and potential for volatility.
+IHDV is suitable for long-term investors seeking income diversification and potential capital appreciation but may not be suitable for active traders due to its focus on dividend income.

 Summary